github-cloudlabsuser-771/AI-Bytes-Smart-Swipe/README.md

 - Explore potential integrations with emerging technologies like smart wearables or AR/VR interfaces.
 - Implement a feedback mechanism for users to provide input on recommendations and app functionality, facilitating continuous improvement.

-# How to build and run the SmartSwipe.ai Django Web App ?
+## How to build and run the SmartSwipe.ai Django WebApp?

 ### GitHub and Local Environment
 1. Clone the repo from GitHub